faker-js/faker/CONTRIBUTING.md

   also method in the subject explains a bit better what it is

 - chore(bug-report-template): new design
-+ workflow: rework bug-report template the type workflow tells that no actual code-changes were made the subject contains what the PR does
++ infra: rework bug-report template the type infra tells that no actual code-changes were made the subject contains what the PR does

 - chore: rename Gender to Sex